 Overall Economic Impact

-Operations and maintenance of the Coos Bay rail line provide a number of benefits to the region, including:
+Operations and maintenance of the Coos Bay Rail Line (CBRL) provide a number of benefits to the region, including:

 For a full economic impact study, click here.